Haw Par Villa MRT station: History

-When the Circle line (CCL) was initially planned, this station, tentatively named "West Coast", was planned to be a shell station.
+When the Circle Line (CCL) was initially planned, this station, tentatively named "West Coast", was planned to be a shell station.
 The station was to be opened only when the surroundings were more developed.
 The contract for the construction of the station's structural provisions was awarded to SembCorp Engineers & Constructors Pte Ltd (SembCorp E&C) at S$335.38 million (US$ million) in October 2004.
 The contract include civil, architectural and building works for the Pasir Panjang, Alexandra, Telok Blangah and HarbourFront stations, alongside 3.4 km of twin bored tunnels and 640 m of cut and cover tunnels.

 The station was later announced to be opened with the Stage 4 and 5 CCL stations in 2008, and was renamed to "Haw Par Villa" through a public poll.
 The station opened on 8 October 2011.

-JRL Interchange
+Proposed JRL Interchange

-On 25 August 2015, transport minister Lui Tuck Yew announced the possibility of extending the Jurong Region line (JRL) from Pandan Reservoir to connect with the CCL at this station via the Pasir Panjang area.
+On 25 August 2015, transport minister Lui Tuck Yew announced the possibility of extending the Jurong Region Line (JRL) from Pandan Reservoir to connect with the CCL at this station via the Pasir Panjang area.
 The extension would improve connections between the western part of Singapore and the Central Business District.
-If built, the extension would be completed in 2030.
-As of September 2022, feasibility studies are ongoing.
+If built, the extension would be completed around 2030.
+Feasibility studies were carried out from 2019 to 2022.